 Question: Hey Derryn.
-I’m curious as to whether my photography would be good enough to start doing this as a side hustle or what I should focus on to get there.
+I’m curious as to whether my photography would be good enough to start doing this as a side hustle and where do I even begin?

-- If you think you’re ready, then yes – you’re ready!
+- If you’re committed to growth – then yes, you’re ready!

-Whether YOU think you’re ready matters far more than whether or not I think you’re ready.
+However, what’s far more important than whether or not I think you’re ready, is whether YOU think you’re ready.

 1. Practice makes perfect

-I know this seems like an obvious thing to say – but I can’t stress it enough.
+I know this seems like an obvious statement – but I can’t stress it enough.

 Begin by offering shoots to your family and friends for free.
 This will allow you the technical practice you will need and an opportunity to start defining your style.

 After a few free shoots you will have a portfolio and a bit of experience.
-This means that you can charge a little for the next few shoots.
-Share the photos on social media – and you’re marketing yourself.
-Easy peasy right??
+This means that you can charge a small fee for the next few shoots.
+Share a few of your best photos on social media with info on how those interested can reach you.

-Start sharing the photos that you take.
+Share the photos that you take.
 You don’t need to create a professional social media account or have a website.
 Getting fancy too quickly is often the reason people quit.
+Don’t let overwhelm be the reason you don’t move forward.
+Progress over perfection.

 Sharing on your personal profiles is absolutely adequate.